-Though the laws about how your business engages in commerce online vary from state to state, there are also national laws and international regulations.
+Online shopping is regulated to protect customers, with safeguards in place to prevent consumers from deceptive marketing practices and data breaches.
+These legal rules are known as online business laws.
+Though the laws about how your business sells online vary from state to state, there are also national laws and international regulations.
 The laws cover everything from taxes to privacy.
-Further, because of constant advances in technology, e-commerce laws are a work in progress.
+Further, because of constant advances in technology, e-commerce laws are often changing.

 “The No. 1 thing to think about is sales tax,” said Lisa Lewis, a certified public accountant and the TurboTax blog editor.
 “It used to be you collect sales tax where your business has a physical presence.
 Now, states have the right to sales tax no matter if you have a physical presence in the state or not.”
 States also get to set the rules on what to tax and when.
 [Read our TurboTax review to find out how the tax software can help your business.]

 To prevent costly mistakes, Lewis said business owners must look at state sales tax on a state-by-state basis.
 One state may not expect sales tax unless the merchant exceeds a certain amount of sales, while another will expect it for even a single, small-dollar sale.